ibhagwan/fzf-lua/README.md

   preview_layout      = 'flex',         -- horizontal|vertical|flex
   flip_columns        = 120,            -- #cols to switch to horizontal on flex
   -- default_previewer   = "bat",       -- override the default previewer?
-                                        -- by default auto-detect bat|cat
-  previewers = {
+                                        -- by default uses the builtin previewer previewers = {
     cmd = {
       -- custom previewer, will execute: